bronxc/WindbgDumpToCStruct/README.md

 # WindbgDumpToCStruct

-Tool to parse !dt dump from Windbg to a C header file.
+Tool to parse dt dump from Windbg to a C header file.
 See example for details